 If you still have access to your account, change your password to a new, unique password that you’ve never used before.

-If you can no longer access your account, please contact Fitbit Customer Support
+If you can no longer access your account, contact Fitbit Customer Support

 and tell us you suspect an account takeover.
 We'll route the case to our security team as soon as possible.

 I received an email about a password reset request I didn't make.
 What should I do?

 If you received an email about resetting your password and you did not make a password reset request, we recommend you create a new, unique password: